-E. D. Howe’s 1834 Mormonism Unvailed deemed the Book of Mormon a “cursory account of the popular doctrines which have been agitated since the Reformation… Who can be credulous enough to believe, that a preacher, 550 years before the ministry of the Savior…did preach and instruct not only the same principles, but the very words and phrases were used to convey the sentiments which are found in the evangelical writings? …The author doubtless had some knowledge of the revivals of religion, in the different churches; for he represents the whole congregation prostrated, crying for mercy through the atoning blood of Christ.”
+Many of Smith’s contemporaries were understandably skeptical of the book’s modern tone and claimed ancient origins, questioning if pre-Columbian Indians were indeed the authors of the work.
+E. D. Howe, in his 1834 book Mormonism Unvailed, deemed the Book of Mormon a “cursory account of the popular doctrines which have been agitated since the Reformation.
+To give credit to the pretense, that Nephi, living six hundred years before the christian era, could, or would, have had the name of Jesus and John revealed to any other prophet, is repugnance to common sense” (31).
+He continued: “Who can be credulous enough to believe, that a preacher, five hundred and fifty years before the ministry of the Savior and his apostles. . . did preach and instruct not only the same principles, but the very words and phrases were used to convey the sentiments which are found in the evangelical [New Testament] writings?”
+(50).
+“The author,” Howe concluded, “doubtless had some knowledge of the revivals of religion” (61).

 MANIFEST DESTINY / AMERICAN EXCEPTIONALISM

-LDS leader B. H. Roberts said, “Such common knowledge existed throughout New England and New York in relation to American Indian origins and cultures.” (see Natural Born Seer p.
-376 for an extensive listing of contemporary books propagating the notion that the Indians were Hebrew, of one race, divided by savages.)
+LDS leader B. H. Roberts affirmed, “such common knowledge existed throughout New England and New York in relation to American Indian origins and cultures.”
+See Richard Van Wagoner, Natural Born Seer, (p.
+376) for an extensive listing of contemporary books propagating the notion that the Indians were Hebrew, of one race, divided by savages.

 - A New and Complete Illustration of the Occult Sciences, Ebenezer Sibly, Book 4, p.
 1084- 85)